-Goring Gap Ultra 50K & Half Marathon take place on Sunday 15th May 2022 with camping available on Saturday & Sunday.
+Goring Gap Ultra 50K & Half Marathon take place on Sunday 14th May 2023 with camping available on Saturday night.

 Please read the terms and conditions relating to refunds and deferred places.
-This event is covered by a Covid cancellation refund guarantee.
+The deadline to defer is the 12th April 2023.

 There is also the option to run a Half Marathon which is the first 13 miles of the ultra route.
 Ideal if you are coming to support an ultra runner or just fancy a shorter distance.